Akmahuta/printf/README.md

  Usage

-Prints a string to the standard output, according to a given format All files were created and compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
+Prints a string to the standard output, according to a given format.
+All files were created and compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
 Returns the number of characters in the output string on success, -1 otherwise Call it this way: _printf("format string", arguments...) where format string can contain conversion specifiers and flags, along with regular characters